*Sleepyti.me is paid a commission for products purchased through our links. See our Disclosure for more information.

 Check our guide for top gel infused memory foam beds on the market.

-Latex is generally more expensive, especially if it’s natural.
+Great latex options are generally more expensive, especially if it’s natural.
 It is made from the sap of the rubber tree, and it is much bouncier and more responsive than memory foam.
 It also doesn’t retain heat, so it should be a safe choice for those that sleep hot.

 As it can be expensive, usually only the top layer is made of it, forming a hybrid (check top latex hybrid beds here) with either a foam or innerspring base.
 Those are generally cheaper while also retaining the properties latex is known for.